Protecting the Himba people of Namibia is a must.

 In this post, I will suggest the best ways in which responsible travel can help protect the Himba people in Namibia.
 Before doing so, let me tell you how my group and I went about approaching the Himba people, and give you some background information the Himba culture.

-What You Need To Know About The Himba People Of Namibia
+What To Know About The Himba People Of Namibia

 Namibia culture is a surprising mix of tribes and ethnicities, counting about a dozen ethnic groups.
 The most well known tribes to international travellers are the Himba ones, probably because of their very interesting appearance and customs.